Privacy and Security on TikTok

 TikTok offers a range of privacy controls so people can choose the settings that are right for them.
 We actively work to educate our community about their privacy choices through in-app videos, our Help Centre, and more.

 Account holders can request a copy of their TikTok data at any time, which currently includes information about their profile, activity, and app settings.

 Respecting privacy in advertising

 Our goal is to help businesses reach the people they care about in a creative and meaningful way, while also giving our community control over what information is shared.
-Users can manage personalized ad settings and make other choices about what they share from their profile.

 We work diligently to protect people’s information and stay ahead of constantly evolving security threats.
 Our global security team uses cutting-edge technology and multi-layered defenses to make it harder for malicious actors to get into our systems and regularly works with outside experts to test our infrastructure and processes.
 We’ve partnered with HackerOne to operate a global bug bounty and vulnerability disclosure program, and our internal team actively works to improve our defenses against the latest attacks.

 Security is a job that is never finished, but we will continue to build best-in-class infrastructure and processes.
 We will also test our work, validate it, and work with our partners across industry and government to make sure we’re doing everything we can to protect our community.

 As we continuously work to keep our community’s information secure, we also empower people with tools and information for good security habits.
 Some tips: